Kukks/BTCPayServerPlugins/Plugins/BTCPayServer.Plugins.Bringin/README.md

-# Bringing Euro offramp plugin
+# Bringin Euro offramp plugin

 Allows you to automatically forward received funds to Bringin, a Euro offramp provider.